 Poaching a peach softens its texture a bit, so it’s a good idea to use fruits that aren’t fully tree-ripened and ready to eat (if you’re lucky enough to get some of those), but not rock-hard, which is the way you’ll find most peaches when you bring them home from the cold-storage chill of the grocery store.
 Getting the fruit a day in advance and leaving them out at room temperature overnight seems to do the trick.

-These amaretti cookies are a lot like macaroons in texture – I prefer to very slightly underbake them to get a crunchy exterior and a chewy inside.
-The recipe makes more cookies than you’ll probably need for dipping into the peachy syrup, but they keep for weeks in an airtight container.
-They would be delicious crumbled over chocolate gelato or ice cream and a little whipped cream.
+These amaretti cookies are a lot like macaroons in texture.
+I prefer to very slightly underbake them to get a crunchy exterior and a chewy inside.
+The recipe makes more cookies than you’ll might need for dipping into the peachy syrup, but they keep for weeks in an airtight container.
+They would be delicious crumbled over No-Churn Peach Gelato or your favorite flavor of ice cream.

 Peaches Poached in Prosecco with Homemade Amaretti